-If these symptoms are severe or don’t go away, call your doctor.
+Call your doctor if these symptoms are severe or don’t go away.

-Additionally, the recreational use of DXM (which involves ingesting 5-10x the normal amount) is known to cause a whole swathe of adverse effects like respiratory depression.
+Additionally, the recreational use of DXM (which involves ingesting 5-10x the usual amount) is known to cause severe adverse effects like respiratory depression.

-When consumed in this fashion, DXM has been found to have addictive potential, as well as causing withdrawal symptoms .
+When consumed in this fashion, DXM has been found to have addictive potential; users manifest withdrawal symptoms when quitting .

 What is Kratom?

-Indigenous people in Southeast Asia have been using it for centuries.
+Indigenous people in Southeast Asia have been using it as traditional medicine for centuries.
 Much like the coca leaf in South America.

-Kratom’s effects come from the many plant-based alkaloids which it contains.
-These bind to opiate receptors in the central nervous system to produce either stimulant or depressive effects.
+Kratom’s effects come from the many plant-based alkaloids that it contains.
+These bind to opiate receptors in the central nervous system to produce stimulant or depressive effects.

-Kratom is available for consumption in many different methods.
-Kratom tinctures, tea, crushed powder pills, or even raw leaves are available for purchase through many distributors.
+Kratom is available for consumption in many different ways — e.g., tinctures, tea, crushed powder pills, or raw leaves are available for purchase through many distributors.

 What is Kratom Used For?

-In terms of its stimulant properties, kratom is great as a morning booster and is quite popular with creative types who want to enhance their mental energy.
+Regarding its stimulant properties, kratom is excellent as a morning booster and is quite popular with creative types who want to enhance their mental energy.

-The analgesic benefits of kratom are most popular with those dealing with chronic pain conditions, and it has even shown promise in alleviating the symptoms of opioid withdrawal.
+The analgesic benefits of kratom are most popular with those dealing with chronic pain conditions (e.g., fibromyalgia and arthritis), and it has even shown promise in alleviating the symptoms of opioid withdrawal.